jessvasq/Company_Site/README.md

 # Description
-Website template designed for companies, freelancers, and agencies.
+Website template designed for small businesses, freelancers, and agencies.
 Built with clean and responsive HTML, CSS, and JavaScript, this template offers a seamless browsing experience across all devices.

 ### Features include
 - Responsive Design: Ensures your website looks great on desktops, tablets, and mobile devices.